Vdamarla7/badminton/README.md

 ## Contributing
 PRs are welcome!
 If you:
 - Have additional pose datasets to share,
 - Want to improve baselines,
 - Or have better feature→text rules,

 please open an issue or PR with a short description.

 ---

 ## License
 - Code: MIT
-- Pose annotations: CC BY‑NC 4.0
+- Pose annotations: CC BY-NC 4.0

 ---

 ## Acknowledgements
-I was inspired by Paul Liu’s work found here: https://cs.stanford.edu/people/paulliu/badminton/.
+Inspired by Paul Liu’s work: https://cs.stanford.edu/people/paulliu/badminton/
 If you spot errors or have ideas for better taxonomies, I’d love to hear them—coaching is a team sport!

 ---

 ### Notes
-- **Placeholders:** Any file paths or notebooks marked as *(coming soon)* or shown above as examples are intended as **placeholders** until the corresponding assets are added to the repo.
+- **Placeholders:** Any file paths or notebooks marked as *(coming soon)* are placeholders until assets are added.
-- **Terminology:** I use **LMM** to mean large (multi)modal models and **LLM** for text‑only models.
-In practice, the shot‑classification prototypes here use **LLMs** fed with **pose‑derived text**.
+- **Terminology:** I use **LMM** to mean large (multi)modal models and **LLM** for text-only models.
+In practice, the shot-classification prototypes here use **LLMs** fed with **pose-derived text**.